stuartellis/sve-personal-website/content/articles/tf-wrapper-design.md

 +++
-title = "Designing a Wrapper for Terraform & OpenTofu" slug = "tf-wrapper-design" date = "2025-09-07T17:25:00+01:00"
+title = "Designing a Wrapper for OpenTofu & Terraform" slug = "tf-wrapper-design" date = "2026-05-17T07:20:00+01:00"
-description = "Designing a wrapper for working with Terraform & OpenTofu components" categories = ["automation", "aws", "devops", "opentofu", "terraform"] tags = ["automation", "aws", "devops", "opentofu", "terraform"]
+description = "Designing a wrapper for working with OpenTofu & Terraform components" categories = ["automation", "aws", "devops", "opentofu", "terraform"] tags = ["automation", "aws", "devops", "opentofu", "terraform"]
 +++

-This article describes [an implementation of a wrapper](https://www.stuartellis.name/articles/tf-monorepo-tooling/) for [Terraform](https://www.terraform.io/) and [OpenTofu](https://opentofu.org/).
+This article describes [an implementation of a wrapper](https://www.stuartellis.name/articles/tf-monorepo-tooling/) for [OpenTofu](https://opentofu.org/) and [Terraform](https://developer.hashicorp.com/terraform).
 This implementation is for [monorepos](https://en.wikipedia.org/wiki/Monorepo), where the infrastructure configurations can be maintained in the same project along with other code.
 The wrapper uses a [general-purpose task runner tool](https://www.stuartellis.name/articles/task-runner/) and has no other dependencies.

 The design enables projects to support: